Selling a house in Arkansas doesn’t need to be complicated. If you need help understanding the process, we’ve got you covered.

 - Commission rate: Arkansas listing agents earn an average commission rate of per sale (not including the buyer’s agent commission), but this figure isn’t set in stone and can be negotiated.

-- Ask what the agent charges (and what is included in their services), and consider using an agent matching service like Clever, which has pre-negotiated a flat 1% (or $3,000) listing commission rate with agents in its network.
+- Ask what the agent charges (and what is included in their services), and consider using our agent matching service, which has pre-negotiated a flat 1.5% (or $3,000) listing commission rate with agents in its network.

 - You can also check to see if each agent’s real estate license is active and in good standing – or if it’s suspended or inactive.
 View licenses at the Arkansas Real Estate Commission website.